 Sadly, our immigration system is now broken.
 Our southern border, in many areas, is being overrun and this issue which is central to security, and strikes at the very heart of what it means to be an American, has become a political football.
 We cannot continue a practice that rewards those who break our laws and penalizes those who do.

 As a nation, we must protect our borders.
 Brian supports President Trump’s efforts in securing the southern border with a physical barrier along with support technology such as sensors and drones.

 In addition, Brian would vote to end the diversity lottery and shrink the refugee program.
 Brian also supports ending chain migration for those outside the nuclear family for those looking to legally immigrate in America.
 Brian supports the idea for a skills-based immigration system that keeps Americans safe first, upholds the law, and allows for legal immigration into the United States.

 Brian is pro-life, and believes that innocent life needs to be protected.
-Brian is mindful of extenuating circumstances such as rape, incest, and life of the mother.
 The United States is one of the few countries that still allows late term abortions (twenty weeks; when infants can live outside the womb).
 Developed countries in Europe such as Greece, Italy, France, Germany, and Austria all have laws that prohibit abortions past twelve weeks.
 Brian would vote for a bill that ends late term abortions during the last half of pregnancy.
 Brian believes a heartbeat begins a life just as it ends a life.